Ask these questions of any digital agency trying to win your business

 “Facts are stubborn but statistics are more pliable.” —Mark Twain

 We’re fine with it.
 Competition is healthy for our customers and for us.
-At Ideagility, we formed with one clear mission years ago: to help small business owners be found while providing the best service and the best, most profitable results to be had anywhere on the planet.
+At Ideagility, we formed with one clear mission years ago: to help small business owners be found while providing the best service and the best, most profitable results to be had anywhere.
 We advise our customers to start with the basics, the important stuff.
 Ask these tough questions whenever you hear ‘the ask’.

 Top 10 Questions You Must Ask Any Agency that Wants Your Business